- Cardiovascular disease is the #1 killer of women in the United States, causing 1 in 3 deaths each year.

 Q: What would you want other women to know about heart health or your experience that might help them?

 A; Women have different types of pain than men.
 We all need to continue eating healthy.
 Incorporate as many vegetables as you can and also high fiber foods.
-Even though I had weight loss surgery in 2004 and was at my goal weight, I was not taking as much care of myself as I should have.
+Even though I had bariatric surgery in 2004 and was at my goal weight, I was not taking as much care of myself as I should have.

 In doing my research for this blog, I discovered that one reason women have lower heart attack survival rates is that many women may not recognize lesser-known heart attack symptoms such as fatigue, nausea and dizziness.
 Researchers have also found that women tend to downplay or ignore heart attack symptoms which causes them to delay seeking treatment.